davidban77/labby/README.md

 Using the GNS3 provider as an example:

 - A `labby project` is a network topology in GNS3.
 It needs to start in order to access it.
 - A `labby node` is a network object.
-This can be a router, switch, container, among others in GNS3.
+This can be a router, switch or container, among others in GNS3.
 - A `labby template` is the base settings to be able to **create a node**.
 Is where the main information of the **node** is inherited.
 - A `labby link` is a network link in GNS3.
 It provides a way to connect between 2 nodes and can provide functionality like packet loss or jitter on the link.

-Labby is CLI tool to interact with all these entities.
+Labby serves as a CLI tool that interacts with all these entities.

 ### 4.4 Labby state file

 `labby` relies havily on the state of the current **provider** to get information about the objects that interacts with.
+Now, not all the necessary attributes of an object can be retrieved from the **provider**, so `labby` uses a **state file**.

-Now, labby augments these objects by providing extra attributes and storing them at a central location (`$HOME/.config/labby/.labby_state.json`).
+Labby augments these objects by providing extra attributes, like `labels` for example, and stores them at an specific location (`$HOME/.config/labby/.labby_state.json`).

-These are:

-- `labels` which is of an array type, and these can be added at the moment of creation or update.
+Some of these attributes are:

+- `labels` An array of metadata useful to categorize an object (`project`, `node` or `link`).
 - `mgmt_port` Management interface of the **node**, useful for generating bootstrap configuration for the node.
 - `mgmt_ip` Management IP Address of the **node**, useful for generating bootstrap configuration and also connecting to the node.
+- `template` Name reference of the node **template** used to create it.
+- `net_os`, `model` and `version` are attributes of the node and its operating system.
+It is needed to differentiate configuration templates for example.
+- `config_managed` is a boolean attribute which lets you know if the device can be managed by `labby` or not.

 The attributes are generally added at the time of the object creation, but they can also be added at a later stage if needed (this is normally done with `labby update` command).